Self-regulating jets during the Common Envelope phase: Lag time from the inner boundary to the CO

 where G is the gravitational constant, and ${{\rm{r_{in}}}_{,11}}={{\rm{r_{in}}}} / ({10^{11} {\rm{cm}}})$.

-The case when the material free-falls onto the accretion disk and then spirals-in through the accretion disk until it reaches the CO, is a combination of the results found in Equations~\ref{eq7}-\ref{eq8}.
+The case when the material that crosses r$_{\rm{in}}$ and free-falls onto an accretion disk (with r$_{\rm{d}}<$r$_{\rm{in}}$), and then spirals-in through the accretion disk until it reaches the CO, is a combination of the results found in Equations~\ref{eq6}-\ref{eq7}.
 The lag time for a disk with a radius of r$_{\rm{d}}$=10$^9$cm disk (``small disk") will be t$_{\rm{lag}} \sim$10$^3$s, while it will be an order of magnitude larger for a disk with r$_{\rm{d}}$=10$^{10}$cm (``large disk").
-When applying the correspondent t$_{{\rm lag}}$ in the mass accretion rate (for both the small and large disk), and comparing them with their respective mass accretion rates with no lag time, the difference is at most than 5\% and 45\% for the small and large disks (respectively).
-Thus, the error produced by omitting the lag time is somewhat negligible for a small disk, and the error for a large disk is within the variability produced by the NJF (up to a factor of two, see Figures~\ref{fig4} and \ref{fig5}).
+Applying the correspondent t$_{{\rm lag}}$ in the ${\dot{\rm{M}}}_{\rm{in}}$ (for both the small and large disk), produces a difference in ${\dot{\rm{M}}}_{\rm{in}}$ of at most 5\% and 45\% for the small and large disks (compared to the correspondent models with no lag time).
+We must note that the error for a large disk is within the variability produced by the self-regulated jet (see Figures~\ref{fig4} and \ref{fig5}).

-Still, in order to verify that the error due to the omission of the lag-time for the case of a small disk is very small, we ran an extra set of models akin to models BH0.05 and NS0.05, but taking into account a lag time equal to $\rm{t}_{\rm{lag}}$=10$^3$s (models BH0.05lag and NS0.05lag, see Table 1 for further details).
-Comparing the mass accretion rates at the inner boundary of models BH0.05lag and NS0.05lag with their respective case with t$_{\rm{lag}}$=0, we find that the difference between the two mass accretion rates is at most $\pm$3.85\%, confirming the previous error calculation for a small disk.
-Thus we can conclude that the error produced by omitting the lag time is in many cases inconsequential (for small disk), or is within the variability produced by the NJF (for large disks).
-Thus, the omission of the lag-time does not have mayor repercussions in the powering of the self-regulated jet in our models.
+In order to verify that the error due to the omission of the lag-time for the case of a small disk is very small, we ran an extra set of models akin to models BH0.05 and NS0.05, but taking into account a lag time equal to $\rm{t}_{\rm{lag}}$=10$^3$s (models BH0.05lag and NS0.05lag, see Table 1 for further details).
+Comparing the ${\dot{\rm{M}}}_{\rm{in}}$ of models BH0.05lag and NS0.05lag with their respective case with t$_{\rm{lag}}$=0, we find that the difference between the two mass accretion rates is at most $\pm$5\%, confirming the previous error calculation for a small disk.
+Thus we can conclude that the error produced by omitting the lag time is in many cases inconsequential (for small disk), or is within the variability produced by the self-regulated jet (for large disks).
+Hence, the omission of the lag-time does not have major repercussions in the powering of the self-regulated jet in our models.